Confidence in dairy co-op business model shaken and stirred

 Units in Fonterra shares listed in 2012 at $5.50, quickly jumping to $6.67.
 In May 2013 they hit $8.
 In the past month the price has fallen by more than 35c.

-Chairman John Monaghan did not respond to a Herald request for comment.
+Chairman John Monaghan has been approached for comment.
+He is overseas.

 But market analysts say the steady journey south is unsurprising given the embattled dairy company's forecast earnings downgrade in May and lack of progress announcements since it started a major restructure and strategy review under new leadership late last year.